 It is then partaken of at the end of the Seder

-Passover has long been thought to be a Jewish holiday but it is one of the seven Biblical Festivals of God.
-It is one that points the way to Jesus and the work of redemption!
-It is a beautiful picture of our salvation!
+Passover is a Jewish holiday but it is also one of the seven Biblical Festivals of God that Jesus Himself, being a Jew, kept.

-If you are a Christian and you want to learn more about celebrating Passover as a Christian, be sure to check out all the messages on this topic that are linked below!
+If you are a Christian and have been invited to a Seder and you want to learn more about celebrating be sure to check out all the messages on this topic that are linked below!

 More posts on the Passover and the Jewish Roots of Christianity: